Dasharo/open-source-firmware-validation/README.md

   Note that after test case ID asterisk should be added.
 This is necessary due to the construction of the flag `-t` (or `--test`)

+You can also run tests with `-v snipeit:no` in order to skip checking whether the platform is available on snipeit.

 When running tests on Talos2 platform use the following commands:

 * For running single test case: